GrieferAtWork/KOSmk4/readme.md

 - Libc:
 	- Try to maintain header (API) compatibility with GLIBc, MSVC and CYGWIN
 	- Try to maintain binary (ABI) compatibility with GLIBc and MSVC (CYGWIN only as far as that is possible)
-- KOS-specific, object-related kernel function can be exported as `MYOBJ_IOC_COMMAND` ioctls from files in `/kos/include/kos/ioctl/`
+- KOS-specific, object-related kernel functions can be exported as `MYOBJ_IOC_COMMAND` ioctls from files in `/kos/include/kos/ioctl/`